adrienzheng/dropsdown/README.md

 6. _checkBox: determines whether the option should come with a disk or a checkBox.
 #### Note:
 Among the props above, _onItemClick, _selected, and _checkbox are handled automatically by the parent Dropdown component, and developers should not manipulate them directly.
 To add additional function to the click action, please use onItemClick in the Dropdown component.

+## Features & Design

+### Features

+1. Multiple Select: the dropdown can be used as both single or mulitple selection purpose.
+2. Select All: in the multiple select mode, users are allowed to select/deselect all by clicking on the additional "ALL" item.
+3. Sort: the dropdown can allows users to pass in their own compare function and the sort-by parameter to sort the options.
+This function is intended for occassions when a large number of unsorted options are imported from an external source and mapped into the component.
+4. Disabled Dropdown/Options: users are allowed to disable a dropdown or individual options within one.

+### Design
+1. Dark Mode: this UI component comes with a dark theme, a feature that has gained popularity among many user interfaces.
+2. Transparency: this UI components comes with a translucent background that mimics the frosted glass effect, which brings an elegant yet light-weighted look.
+3. Responsiveness: after extensive testing on different broswers, this UI component proves to fully function on both desktop and mobile devices.
+4. Accessibility: this UI component uses aria-labels for improved accessibility.

+## Future Steps
+1. Add support for the keyboard search function to mimic the native HTML select.
+2. Add support for option grouping.

+## Insight
+I drew most of my inspirations from the UI component libraries and user interfaces that I frequently use, such as Material UI Sematic UI, and IOS.
+Trivial as a dropdown is, it can take tremendous amount of efforts in both design and programming before perfection is achieved.